equinusocio/astorinomattia.com/src/blog/css-stacking-context-made-easy.md

 ### Smaller scopes

 Each UI component are placed on the level `0` but they can define as many levels as required inside them.
-So if needed, each component can create a "private" stackng context in which handle its elements and z-indexs, al starting from the level `0` of the document scope.
+So if needed, each component can create a "private" stacking context in which handle its elements and z-indexes, al starting from the level `0` of the document scope.